petabridge/akka-bootcamp/src/Unit-1/FSharp/lesson1/README.md

 This will install the latest Akka.NET binaries, which you will need in order to compile this sample.

+Note that the `open` keyword is used at the top of `Program.fs` to reference the necessary Akka modules:

 ```
 // in Program.fs

-open System
 open Akka.FSharp
 open Akka.FSharp.Spawn
 open Akka.Actor

-[<EntryPoint>]
-let main argv =
-	// this is how we create an actor system
-    let myActorSystem = System.create "MyActorSystem" (Configuration.load ())

-    // now let's spawn an actor that simply processes a message...
-    let consoleWriterActor = spawn myActorSystem "consoleWriterActor" (actorOf Actors.consoleWriterActor)

-    // ...and one that sends a message to the other actor
-    let consoleReaderActor = spawn myActorSystem "consoleReaderActor" (actorOf2 (Actors.consoleReaderActor consoleWriterActor))

-    // let's tell the second actor to get started
-    consoleReaderActor <! "start"

-    // wait for the system to terminate - this will happen when the actors finish their work
-    myActorSystem.AwaitTermination ()

-    // return '0' from main
-    0

 ```

 ### Getting all Functional

-Open the "Actors.fs" file and take a look at the two actor functions there
+Open the `Actors.fs` file and take a look at the two actor functions there

 The simpler function is the one that simply processes a message by writing it to the console: